-3. Vectors Pathogens An intermediate carrier that transmits an infectious pathogen into another living organism.
+2. Vectors Pathogens An intermediate carrier that transmits an infectious pathogen into another living organism.
 An agent that causes disease in humans, plants and animals.
 It mostly includes insects, ticks and mites.
 It can be bacteria viruses, fungi or protozoa.

-4. Chemical control Biological control It is a method to control insects and other vectors of diseases by spraying chemical insecticide.
+3. Chemical control Biological control It is a method to control insects and other vectors of diseases by spraying chemical insecticide.
 It is a method of controlling insects, mites, ticks, etc. by using other organisms which are their natural predators.
 It has harmful effect on the environment.
 It does not harm the environment.
 They are fast acting.
 They are slow acting.
 For example: DDT, deltamethrin, malathion For example: Gambusia fish which naturally prey on mosquito larvae.

-5. Anopheles Culex Sits obliquely while resting.
-Sits parallel white resting.
+4. Anopheles Culex Sits obliquely while resting.
+Sits parallel while resting.
 Wings have dark spots.
 Wings are unspotted.
 Eggs laid singly and horizontally.
 Eggs are laid in masses and each mass has 100 or more eggs.
 Act as a vector for pathogens causing malaria.
-Act as vector for pathogens causing filaria (elephantiasis)
+Act as vector for pathogens causing filaria (elephantiasis

-Communicable diseases Non-communicable diseases The diseases which spread from one person to another.
+5. Communicable diseases Non-communicable diseases The diseases which spread from one person to another.
 The diseases which do not spread from one person to another.
 They are caused by pathogens.
 These diseases are either connected to our lifestyle or genetic make-up.
 Infection is transmitted through direct contact or through medium.
 Not transmitted through direct contact or medium.
-Example: influenza, AIDS, herpes, chickenpox, measles, etc. Example: cancer, diabetes, asthma, haemophilia, goitre etc. The diseases which spread from one person to another.
-They are caused by pathogens.
-Infection is transmitted through direct contact or through medium.
-Example: influenza, AIDS, herpes, chickenpox, measles,
+Example: influenza, AIDS, herpes, chickenpox, measles, etc. Example: cancer, diabetes, asthma, haemophilia, goitre etc.